intrepidMe/Bounce-project-game/README.md

 This is a simple python game,
-to run it, you need to download the zip file, then you need to open up the python file and run it.
+to run it, you need to open '<> code' and download the zip file.
+Then you need to open up the python file and run it.